Pain Management: The New Approach

 - Alternative therapies such as acupuncture

-70–80% – 70-80% Percentage of opioid pills prescribed after surgery not used by patients
+70–80% – 70-80% Percentage of opioid pills prescribed for pain management after surgery not used by patients

 Source: Johns Hopkins